 Under this model, Downeast Horizons contracts with a “host” to provide a home for the individual.
 The host is then supported and overseen by Downeast Horizons.
 A host can be a single person or family.
 Hosts may already be involved with the individual as a friend or even as a family member.

 Eligibility for Services

-- Eligible for DHHS funding or private pay (MaineCare Section 21 waiver)
+- Eligible for DHHS funding or private pay (MaineCare Section 21 and 29 waiver)

 The host provides all necessary transportation.

 Individuals residing in Shared Living homes may participate in any Community Supports/ Day Program services.
 DEHI offers day program opportunities in Bar Harbor, Ellsworth and Brewer.